yangjun42/Innovation-Duplication/README.md

    - Innovation description
    - Organizations that developed it

-2. These features are converted to embeddings using OpenAI's embedding API
+2. These features are converted to embeddings using OpenAI's embedding API or using TF-IDF as fallback

 3. Cosine similarity is computed between all innovation pairs

 4. Innovations with similarity above a threshold (default: 0.85) are considered duplicates

 5. Duplicate innovations are mapped to a canonical innovation ID

+### Caching System

+The solution uses a modular caching system for embeddings to improve performance:

+1. **Architecture**:
+   - Abstract `CacheBackend` protocol for different backend implementations
+   - `JsonFileCache`: Persistent file-based caching (default)
+   - `MemoryCache`: Fast in-memory caching
+   - `EmbeddingCache`: Unified front-end with configurable backend
+   - `CacheFactory`: Factory for creating cache instances

+2. **Features**:
+   - Automatic embedding caching to avoid redundant API calls
+   - Configurable cache backend (file-based or in-memory)
+   - Option to disable caching completely
+   - Automatic recovery from cache loading errors

+3. **Extensibility**:
+   - Designed to be easily extended with new cache backends
+   - Compatible with both OpenAI embeddings and TF-IDF fallback

 ### Knowledge Graph Consolidation